Darthan184/Multi-Launchpad-SFS1/README.md

 The space center that is selected when entering a world is always the original (Space_Center_Data.txt) one.

-Challenges that specify '... and return safely' always expect you to return to the original space center planet - wherever the rocket is launched from.

 You can only recover at the *currently selected* space center's  planet.
-So to recover the rocket after completing a challenge you need to ensure that the currently selected space center is the original space center.
-Note, you do get a 'Recover' button if you land at the currently selected space center's planet when it differs from the original, but it does not seem to affect the challenges.

-The "angle" field works as well as the "angle" field in Space_Center_Data.txt .
+The "angle" field works as well as the "angle" field in Space_Center_Data.txt does.
 It specifies the position of the space center but not its orientation, so if moved away from 90 the launch pad will appear tilted.
 It is best to try and move it no more that a couple of degrees.
+A result of this is that any alternate locations need to be close to the 90 degree position - how close depends on how much tilt you can live with.

 The space center screen sometimes looks a little odd, expecially for planets/moons without an atmosphere.

 ## Example

-This is an Alternate_Space_Center_Data.txt for the default solar system.
+This is an Alternate_Space_Center_Data.txt for the default solar system with an alternate Earth launch pad 1 degree West (about 6km in Normal) from the default launch pad.
 It defines alternate space centers for every planet and moon apart from Captured Asteroid, Deimos, Phobos and Jupiter.
 Each space center is enabled if the 'Land on "planet name" and return safely' challenge has been accomplished.
 It should work at every difficulty.

 ```
 [
     {
+      "enabled": 1,
+      "difficulty":"all",
+      "address": "Earth",
+      "location": "Alternate",
+      "angle": 91.0,
+      "position_LaunchPad": {
+        "horizontalPosition": 365.0,
+        "height": 26.2
+      }
+    }
+    ,{
       "enabled": 2,
       "difficulty":"normal",
       "address": "Moon",